 Wednesdays, Sept.
 26-Nov.
 7, 6:30-7:45 p.m.

 (no class Oct.
 17)

 Few books of the Bible have incited as much controversy and popularity as the Book of Revelation.
 We’ll take a deeper look at this often-misunderstood book and discover a riveting message of hope for today.

 Women’s Spirituality Group

-The Men’s Breakfast Group meets the first Saturday of every month at Panera in Waldorf.
+The Men’s Breakfast Group meets the first Saturday of every month at Panera in La Plata.
 Conversation during breakfast is lively, touching on sports, travel, music, art, government, tax tips, exercise, politics, and even church developments.
 For more information contact the church office.